cs107e/cs107e.github.io/guides/bootloader.md

 The SDHC card song and dance described above is replaced with the simpler procedure:

-1) power off Raspberry Pi
+1 Power off Raspberry Pi
-2) power on Raspberry Pi
+2 Power on Raspberry Pi
-3) type the command to load and start new program
+3 Run the command to load and start your program

 In order to use the bootloader, you need to format an SDHC card